Are you experiencing neck pain after using your orthopedic pillow?

 If you are on your third or fourth orthopedic pillow, you should strongly consider how your mattress is a possible cause of your neck pain.

-A mattress that is too soft will allow your shoulders and thus to sink into the bed, causing the neck and head to fall out of alignment.
-This can put a strain on the muscles and ligaments, resulting in pain.
+A mattress that is too soft will allow your shoulders and thus sink into the bed, causing the neck and head to fall out of alignment.
+This can strain the muscles and ligaments, resulting in pain.